The impact of abstract and object tags on image privacy classification: Introduction

 \section{Introduction}

-Textual information extracted from images by deep learning models (the so-called {\em deep tags}) is commonly used as a natural language description of image content to create interpretable image classifiers~\cite{Ayci_2023_PEAK, 8features, baia2024image}, and improve the performance of vision classifiers~\cite{Zhao_2022_privacyalert, Zhao_2023_deep_gated, liu2023modality_coupling, huang2024tag2text, huang2022idea, Stoidis_2022, xompero2025learningprivacyvisualentities, kqiku2024sensitivalert}. {\em Object} tags refer to specific entities (e.g.~a passport), whereas {\em abstract} tags define something that cannot be experienced directly, such as actions (e.g.~running), qualities (e.g.~old), and higher-level notions (e.g.~spirituality, responsibility, justice)~\cite{brysbaert2014concreteness}.
-For object-guided vision tasks, the types of textual information that effectively capture visual concepts are relatively well understood~\cite{yang2023language_model_guided_bottlenecks_for_interpretable_image_classification, huang2024tag2text}.
+Textual information extracted from images by deep learning models (the so-called {\em deep tags}) is commonly used as a natural language description of image content to create interpretable image classifiers~\cite{Ayci_2023_PEAK, 8features, baia2024image} or improve the performance of vision classifiers~\cite{Zhao_2022_privacyalert, Zhao_2023_deep_gated, liu2023modality_coupling, huang2024tag2text, huang2022idea, Stoidis_2022, xompero2025learningprivacyvisualentities, kqiku2024sensitivalert}. {\em Object} (i.e.~concrete) tags refer to specific physical entities (e.g.~a passport), whereas {\em abstract} tags define for example actions (e.g.~running), qualities (e.g.~old), and higher-level notions (e.g.~spirituality, responsibility, justice)~\cite{brysbaert2014concreteness}.
+For object-guided vision tasks, the types of textual information that effectively capture visual concepts are relatively well understood~\cite{huang2024tag2text, yang2023language_model_guided_bottlenecks_for_interpretable_image_classification}.
 In contrast, limited research has examined which tag types are most suitable for addressing ambiguous and subjective tasks, such as privacy classification~\cite{Li_2020_taxonomy}.